ugniusta/longest_path_solver/README.md

 # Taksioras - a program which finds and animates the longest path on a graph

 ## Made for KTU's Discrete Structures course
+## No requirements.txt is provided, so you will be on your own when setting up the Python environment

 ### This program finds the longest path in a provided graph.
 The program provides a GUI in which various parameters can in set: